-The four optimized half-voltage pulses are: -0.85 V (CG-

-write), 0.90 V (S-write), -1.16 V (S-erase) and 1.16 V (CGerase).
-The total voltage for the write and erase cycles is slightly larger than the voltages corresponding to peak current density (Fig. 1e).
-This is due to the change in voltage on V{FG1} during the write and erase process which screens some of the applied potential and must be compensated by a slightly higher voltage.
-The unique voltage amplitude to each bitline or wordline for write or erase is chosen such that the threshold shift for the write and erase processes are exactly opposite, ensuring there is no drift in the threshold voltages over many cycles.
+The four optimized half-voltage pulses are -0.85 V (CGwrite), 0.90 V (S-write), -1.16 V (S-erase), and 1.16 V (CGerase).
+The total voltage for the write and erase cycles is slightly larger than the voltages corresponding to the peak current density [see Fig. 1(e)].
+This is due to the change in voltage on V{FG1} during the write and erase processes, which screens some of the applied potential and must be compensated by a slightly higher voltage.
+The unique voltage amplitude to each bitline or wordline for write or erase is chosen such that the threshold shift for the write and erase processes is exactly opposite, ensuring there is no drift in the threshold voltages over many cycles.
 The half-voltages, when applied individually, have a negligible effect on surrounding cells.
-The greatest disturbance on the cells was from the -0.85 V write half-voltage applied to the wordline, and was determined to be approximately one electron loss every 4000 10 ns pulses for a 20 nm feature size.
-The extremely-low disturbance of cells is derived from the lack of tunneling current at low voltages.
-This is demonstrated directly from the current density simulations (Fig. 1f), where the current density is under 1 Acm-2 in the 0.85 V to 1.16 V range (compared to a 104 Acm-2 peak magnitude).
-For the read process, the model predicts an excellent 0/1 threshold contrast of 430 mV (Fig. 2c).
+The greatest disturbance on the cells was from the -0.85-V write half-voltage applied to the wordline and was determined to be approximately one electron loss every 4000 10-ns pulses for a 20-nm feature size.
+The extremely low disturbance of cells is derived from the lack of tunneling current at low voltages.
+This is demonstrated directly from the current density simulations [see Fig. 1(f)], where the current density is under 1 Acm^{-2} in the 0.85-1.16-V range (compared with a 10^4 Acm-2 peak magnitude).
+For the read process, the model predicts an excellent 0/1 threshold contrast of 430 mV [see Fig. 2(c)].